Oscar season: Campaigning

 During Oscar season, studios heavily campaign for their films to win, spending large amounts of money in an attempt to influence Academy voters.
 Harvey Weinstein, of Miramax, was especially notorious for his campaigning.
 Weinstein was alleged to have spread rumors that John Nash was antisemitic, to hurt the chances of A Beautiful Mind, which was competing for the awards with the Miramax film In the Bedroom.
 It was also suspected, although unproven, that Weinstein was involved with the nomination of The Reader in 2009, a film that received mixed reviews from critics.

-The Oscars represent a rare slice of Hollywood where independent film distributors with their moderate and low-budget films can best the major studios and their blockbusters.
-Because Oscar voters gravitate to serious content that is abundant in indie films, the glossy major-studio films are usually passed over.
-The awards campaigns involve placed advertising labeled with the subtle “for your consideration”, talent appearances in industry seminars, by-invitation parties, soliciting press coverage, screenings of films in theaters, online or via mailed DVDs, and direct email and print mail marketing messages to voters.
-The Academy of Motion Picture Arts & Sciences that confers the Oscars also sets rules limiting overt campaigning by its members, which the movie industry generally complies with.
+The Oscars provide opportunities for independent film distributors with their moderate and low-budget films to compete with films released by the major studios.
+Awards campaigns may involve placed advertising labeled “for your consideration”, with appearances by cast and crew at industry events, private receptions, press coverage, theatrical and online screenings, and direct communication to voters.
+The Academy of Motion Picture Arts & Sciences establishes rules that govern such campaigns, including restrictions on direct lobbying and promotional events involving Academy members.

 The studio head is usually personally responsible in campaigning for the studio's films.
 This comes in the form of hosting celebrity-filled private parties for "friends" before the Awards.
 The CEO of Universal Studios, Ronald Meyer, for example, attempted to influence Academy members—such as Ron Howard, Brian Grazer, and Frank Langella—by hosting a cocktail party at Nobu West.